Meet the Teachers

 We have been so blessed over the years, well before the creation of this school, to have the honor of working with some of the most knowledgeable, well-known people in the birth world.

-The teachers that will be instructing the courses in our program are no exception; they are all the most dedicated and brilliant people that we know.
+The teachers that create content for the courses in our program are no exception; they are all the most dedicated and brilliant people that we know.
 These people were chosen, not just for their experience and skill, but because they are wonderful people from the inside out.
-From midwives to doctors, to being experts in their chosen field, we are so thrilled that the Indie Birth Midwifery School can proudly feature the names and expertise of the people below.
+From midwives to doctors, we are so thrilled that the Indie Birth Midwifery School can proudly feature the names and expertise of the people below.
 We are very sure that your experience learning from them will be amazing and memorable.

 CPM, Indie Birth Founder